Ishaan2053/Manobal/README.md

 ---

 ## Project Showcase
 You can review the project's presentation [here](https://github.com/Ishaan2053/Manobal/files/12804238/underCTRL.1.pdf).
+Alternatively, you can go into the 'presentations' directory for a full demonstration of the project.

 ---